brown-band/website/pages/scripts/2018-2019/spring/dartmouth.md

 :::script-list

 - A. The rum-munism of New Hampshire’s state-owned liquor stores – although not from 11:45-midnight on Sundays, the Lord’s 15 minutes
-- B. Fritz Wetherbee’s New Hampshire Chronicle, which has been out of stories for several years but will still "tell you a story"
+- B. Fritz Wetherbee’s New Hampshire Chronicle, which has been out of stories for several years but will still “tell you a story”
 - C. Vermont
 - D. Beloved NPR personality Jack Beatty, who really knows no more about the news than you do but has a lot of opinions
 - E. No seatbelt laws – live free and die! and